ThinkDataEd/curriculum/docs/lab_code/unit2.md

 !!! warning "Unit 2 Lab Ojectives and Functions:"
-        The documentation below lists the functions that will appear in each lab.
+        The documentation below lists the new functions that will appear in each lab.
 The lab itself will explain how to use each function.
 For more examples, refer to the RStudio Lab Codes and Functions file.

 ### Lab2A